 In 1919, any flight could end unexpectedly and this one would be no exception.

 The Toledo landing field was not only too small but also covered by the remains of an arena built for a championship prize fight.
-Lawson landed on a farm pasture outside of town.
+Lawson circled a bit, then made a smooth landing on a farm pasture outside of town.
 The farmer and his wife, after recovering from their surprise, treated their unexpected guests to a huge meal.